aws/neptune-gremlin-client/README.md

 If you have IAM database authentication enabled for your Neptune database, you _must_ specify the Neptune service region when connecting from your client.

-By default, the Gremlin Client for Amazon Neptune will attempt to source this region parameter from several different places:
+By default, the Neptune Gremlin Client will attempt to source this region parameter from several different places:

   - The **SERVICE_REGION** environment variable.
   - The **SERVICE_REGION** system property.
   - The **AWS_REGION** Lambda environment variable (this assumes Neptune is in the same region as the Lambda function).
   - Using the `Regions.getCurrentRegion()` method from the [AWS SDK for Java](https://aws.amazon.com/blogs/developer/determining-an-applications-current-region/) (this assumes Neptune is in the current region).

-You can also specify the service region when creating a `GremlinCluster` using the `NeptuneGremlinClusterBuilder.serviceRegion()` method:
+You can also specify the service region when creating a `GremlinCluster` using the `NeptuneGremlinClusterBuilder.serviceRegion()` builder method:

 ```
 GremlinCluster cluster = NeptuneGremlinClusterBuilder.build()